Quantum State Dependence of Thermodynamic Phase Transition in 4D AdS Gauss-Bonnet Quantum Black Holes Surrounded With Cloud of Strings: AdS GB gravity with strings fluid

+Here a dot denotes time derivative $t$ and all the effects of the constraint stemming from the gauge-fixing (GF) are now encoded in Lagrange multiplier $\lambda{GF}$. $D_i$ is spatial covariant derivative and re-scaled regular EGB coupling constant $\tilde{\alpha}$ is defined versus the irregular GB coupling constant itself $\alpha_{GB}$ in $D\to4 $ dimensions limit as $\tilde{\alpha}=(D-4)\alpha_{GB}.$ The above EGB gravity action satisfies the following gauge condition for all spherically symmetric and cosmological backgrounds (see \cite{ali} and \cite{ali2}).
+In fact the above EGB action is generated from ADM decomposition of the 4D background metric as $1+3$ dimension as follows.

+where $N, N_i, \gamma_{ij}$ are the lapse function, the shift vector, and the spatial metric respectively. $\gamma$ factor in the action (\ref{action}) is absolute value of determinant of the spatial metric $\gamma_{ij}.$ This ADM decomposition is done on the background metric to remove divergent boundary term of the higher order metric derivative in the GB term of the action functional (\ref{action}) in general 4D form \cite{ali}.
+First term in the theory defined by (\ref{action}) has the time re-parametrization symmetry $t\to t=t(t^\prime).$ We now set the matter source $I_{\mathrm{matter}}$ to be the Nambu-Goto action \cite{Let} (see also page 100 in ref. \cite{Bar}) which explains the dynamics of relativistic strings as follows.

-where $\rho$ is tension (mass per unit length or mass density) in the string and worldsheet of strings can be parameterized by local coordinates $(\lambda^{0}, \lambda^{1})$.
-Induced metric and the bivector related to strings worldsheet are given respectively by
+where $\rho$ is tension (mass per unit length or linear mass density) in the string and worldsheet of strings can be parameterized by local coordinates $(\sigma^{0}, \sigma^{1})$. $\mathfrak{g}$ is absolute value of determinant of induced metric $\mathfrak{g}_{ab}$ and the bivector $\Sigma^{\mu\nu}$ related to strings worldsheet are given respectively by